Mikejo5000/vsts-docs-pr/docs/work/tfs-ps-sync/register-pwa.md

 -   **/GetRegisteredPWA**: Lists the registered instances of PWA and the names of servers that are running Team Foundation Server to which the instances are registered.

 -   **/UnregisterPWA**: Removes the registered association between an instance of PWA and Team Foundation Server.
-When you move a team project collection or a deployment of Team Foundation Server, you can remove the registered instances of PWA and then re-register them after the move.
+When you move a project collection or a deployment of Team Foundation Server, you can remove the registered instances of PWA and then re-register them after the move.

  For more information about the configuration and integration of Project Server and Team Foundation Server, see [Configure TFS-Project Server integration](configure-tfs-project-server-integration.md).